 Why invest in China?

-The famous investor David Tepper, founder of Appaloosa Management, went out this fall and said that he wanted to “buy everything” China and that Chinese stocks are back.
+The famous investor David Tepper, founder of Appaloosa Management, went out publicly and said that he wanted to “buy everything” China and that Chinese stocks are back.
 Tepper’s enthusiasm stems from China’s recent stimulus package, an enormous injection of over 142 billions, going into top state owned banks.
-This is the biggest stimulus in China since the global financial crisis of 2008.
+The biggest stimulus in China since the global financial crisis of 2008.

 Jim Rogers – A bull in China